Who were the Ancient Danites & Danaan? Part II

 Sea Peoples in conflict with the Egyptians in the battle of Djahy.
 (Public Domain)

 Their second setback was that after the defeat, their allies, the Philistines, were given land and were now the allies of Egypt.
-With Egyptian backing, the Philistine occupation of southern Canaan denied the tribe of Dan and that of Judah any hopes to expand.
-Besides the Biblical account, we can look at the Greek account regarding another people who have a similar name.
+With Egyptian backing, the Philistine occupation of southern Canaan denied the tribes of Dan and Judah any hopes of expansion.
+Besides the Biblical account, we can look at the Greek account regarding other people with similar names.

 Who are the Danaan?

-According to the Greeks, the Danaan were a branch of what would become the Greek people over time.
+According to the Greeks, the Danaans were a branch of what would become the Greek people over time.
 In Greek mythology, the Danaan originally dwelt next to the Nile River in Egypt.
 Their founder was a man by the name of Danaus, who was a descendant of Io.

 Zeus and Io